EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 The TCP receiver configuration can be completely customized using [configuration keys](/docs/reference/configuration/#influxdb-line-protocol).
-You can use this to configure the tread pool, buffer and queue sizes, receiver IP address and port, load balancing etc.
+You can use this to configure the thread pools, buffer and queue sizes, receiver IP address and port, load balancing etc.

 ## UDP receiver